Business, government operate under new rules, market rallies

 DAY AFTER: States are trying to figure out the safest way to restart their economies despite conflicting guidance out from Washington.
 The same goes for companies.

-— When Apple begins opening stores in the U.S., it will be handing out masks that will be mandatory to customers who don't have one, doing temperature checks and limiting the number people inside.
+— As Apple begins opening stores in the U.S., it will be checking the temperatures of everyone before they can enter and handing out masks to any customer who isn’t wearing one.
+Like other retailers, Apple will be limiting the number of people inside and doing deep cleanings throughout the day.

-Deep cleanings will occur at stores throughout the day.
-Stores will also have curbside drop off and pickup available.
-Apple has reopened nearly 100 stores worldwide.
+The iPhone maker reopened five U.S. stores last week in Idaho, Alabama, South Carolina and Alaska.
+Another 27 stores will be reopening in California, Washington state, Florida, Colorado, Hawaii, Oklahoma and Arkansas.
+The stores in California and Washington initially will only offer curbside and storefront service.

+Apple so far has reopened about 100 stores worldwide, roughly one-fifth of its brick-and-mortar outlets.

 — The Children’s Place plans to reopen stores in 10 states: Alabama, Arkansas, Idaho, Mississippi, Montana, Nebraska, North Dakota, Oklahoma, South Dakota, and Utah.
 More than 40% of U.S. stores are in areas where they are unauthorized to open again.